-The 109th Congress is considering recommendations from two ocean commissions for a more coordinated national ocean policy and a reorganization of the National Oceanic and Atmospheric Administration.
+On ocean resources, the 109th Congress is considering recommendations by two commissions for a more coordinated ocean policy and reorganization of the National Oceanic and Atmospheric Administration.
 Congress also is debating reauthorization of fisheries, marine mammal, and coastal zone management legislation, and the Senate may address the U.N.
 Convention on the Law of the Sea.

 Federal species management and ecosystem protection are receiving much attention during the 109th Congress.
-Topics include whether to: amend the Endangered Species Act, develop legislation to prevent or respond to invasive species, alter protection of international species, support efforts to protect and restore wetlands, and expand or curtail specific large-scale ecosystem restoration efforts.
+Topics include whether to amend the Endangered Species Act, develop legislation to prevent or respond to invasive species, alter protection of international species, and expand or curtail specific large-scale ecosystem restoration and wetlands protection efforts.

 Increased competition for water has fostered interest in the federal role in water resources, particularly for water supply and river management.
-The 109th Congress is considering transboundary water resource management, and assistance for rural water supply, municipal water supply, and aging dams.
+The 109th Congress is considering transboundary water resource management, and assistance for rural water supply, water reclamation and reuse, and aging dams.

-An array of other natural resource policy issues are being debated in the 109th Congress.
+The 109th Congress is debating an array of other natural resource policy issues.
 They include whether to expand availability of federal lands for development of energy and mineral resources, and whether to alter the federal role in natural disaster mitigation.
 Questions on federal involvement in managing natural resources on private and Indian lands and tribal uses of non-Indian resources also are ongoing.